The third sheet: Customer Details | Qlik Cloud Help

 Customer Details sheet when done

-You will start your work in standard edit mode.
-Once you create your visualizations, you will use advanced edit mode to customize them.
+You will start your work in edit mode.

 Adding the scatter plot